gamesbook/pyprototypr/docs/setting_up.rst

 =======
 `↑ <table-of-contents_>`_

-There are four parts to being able to use **pyprototypr** on your own
+There are four parts to being able to use `pyprototypr <index.rst>`_ on your own machine:
-machine:

 1. Install the correct version of `Python <http://www.python.org>`_
 2. Install and set-up **pyprototypr**